SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-server.md

 At this point, edit the Nginx configuration file.
 Include the following to expose SonarQube at http://www.somecompany.com/:

 ```
-# the server directive is nginx's virtual host directive
+# the server directive is Nginx's virtual host directive
 server {
   # port to listen on.
 Can also be set to an IP:PORT
   listen 80;
   # sets the domain[s] that this vhost server requests for
   server_name www.somecompany.com;
   location / {
     proxy_pass http://sonarhost:sonarport;
   }